Message for our friends and clients More Information

 b.
 Virtual Meetings: For those businesses that need to have face-to-face contact with their employees or customers, there are numerous virtual meeting softwares that allow employees and/or customers to meet and chat in real-time via web and video conferencing interfaces.
 The following link provides comparisons of many different services from free to paid “Web Conferencing Software”

 c.
 Web-Based CRM & POS: There are numerous options for moving a company's Customer Records Management system or Point-of-Sale system to a secure web-based solution that employees can access and utilize from anywhere they have a secure internet connection.
 While some of these solutions take a bit longer to implement than the above noted options, they can provide businesses a fully online, accessible anywhere solution that will allow employees and staff to conduct work and tasks remotely and securely, at anytime.
 Most web-based CRM and POS systems can be tailored and customized to fit any company’s unique needs.

 2. Turn to online sales & service:

 a.
 Online sales & e-commerce: Most any business that sells products in a physical storefront can take advantage of online sales.
 While most businesses today have a website, not all have utilized e-commerce (online shopping and payment).
 With an e-commerce website, a business can list all of their products for sale online, as well as potential shipping and handling costs for each item.
 This will allow customers to search the company’s inventory of products and make the purchase securely using the online storefront.

 b.
 Online servicing: For those businesses that are service driven, there are many methods of providing the services needed.
-From listing services online available to purchase (similar to using a shopping cart for products) to providing consulting and counseling needs via video chat and other remote online methods; there are numerous methods that service-based businesses can continue to offer their services and scheduling of future services online.
+From listing available services for purchase online (similar to using a shopping cart for products), to providing consulting and counseling needs via video chat and other remote online methods; there are numerous methods service-based businesses can use to continue to offer their services and scheduling online.

 3. Utilizing chat, text, email & phone services: